ICSI418Y/Quiztopia/Client/README.md

 - title is the `h1` title at the beggining of the page.
     An example would be `"login"`.
-- content is the html/react that should be condionally renderd.
+- content is the html/react that should be condionally rendered.
     An example would be `<div>content</div>`.

 ### Usage: